 Layer half the potato/ham mixture into the bottom of a 9×13 dish, then spoon over half the sauce.

 Ooooo baby!
-This dish is right. up. there. with my Mom’s Classic Mac & Cheese, and Homemade Chicken & Dumplings in ultimate comfort food range.
+This dish is right up there with my Mom’s Classic Mac & Cheese in terms of ultimate comfort food.
 I could not believe how delicious it was, even though it was made without a lot of fat.
 The ham was just indulgently salty enough, the potatoes were blissfully soft, and that sauce.
 Luxurious.
 Silky.
 Amazing.
 I want to slather it all over everything!

 Lighter Scalloped Potatoes with Ham

 Lighter Scalloped Potatoes with Ham is just as decadent as the original butter and cream-laden recipe, but on the lighter side!